by Hanz Makmur

 D. Printing/Scanning Facilities

 Notes about printing poster: The poster printer is a unique printer that most people are not familiar with.
 Please spend the time to learn how to print to your poster so you will not waste paper, ink and your time.
 Depending on your poster size, it may take between 30-60 minutes to print a single Poster.
 Please do not expect to be able to print to this printer the day you need your poster.
 Do not ask or expect LCSR or CS Staff to print your poster for you.
-See /resources/printing-posters-windows to learn about printing your poster.
+See Printing Posters on Windows page to learn about printing your poster.

 All of these printers are available from our faculty/research/graduate/undergraduate Linux/Unix machines.
 If you are using your own personal computer (through our wireless network) with Windows, MacOSX, and/or LinuxOS, you will need to setup your own drivers, please see /resources/how-to under the printing section to obtain them.